 When Castelnau and Giordano Bruno departed from the French Embassy in 1585, The English situation was precarious.
 The succession of anti-Elizabeth plots like the Norfolk conspiracy certainly had shown an immense dissention among the English people.
 It had become apparent to the Protestant faction that a Catholic revival was gaining momentum in their country.
 2 During the captivity of Mary, Queen of Scots, several attempts were made to place her on the English throne.
 The most significant of these was the Babington Plot, which ultimately led to Mary’s trial and execution in 1587.
 The person for whom the plot was named was Anthony Babington.

 Babington began to write his own letters to Mary.
 Written in cipher, Babington’s letters explained his plans to rescue her and reestablish Catholicism in England.
 What Babington and Mary did not realize, however, was that their letters were being intercepted by Elizabeth’s spies.
 One of these, was John Florio.
 Walsingham also hired Gilbert Gifford, an exiled English Catholic, as a double agent.
 Gifford was to reestablish contact with Mary.
 Letters between Mary and her supporters, including Babington’s letters, were sent via a beer keg supplied by a brewer.
 While in his possession, Walsingham had the letters deciphered and copied.
 Later, in 1586, Babington wrote a letter outlining the details of the plot to rescue Mary.
 In the letter, he asked for Mary’s permission to assassinate Elizabeth.
 When she agreed, Walsingham had his proof.
 Consequently, Mary was tried on the basis of the forged evidence and executed in February 1587.
+William Vaughan’s Golden Fleece was written one year after Florio’s death, in 1626.
+It contains references to Florio’s involvement in the conspiracy of Babington of 1586.
+Walsingham, also thanks to Florio’s help, as suggested by Vaughan, was able to intercept and decode Mary’s correspondence.

 During his stay at the French Embassy Florio accompanied Castelnau to his audiences to the Queen.
 In the dedication of his Dictionary, for example, John Florio, praising Elizabeth, discussed her proficiency in languages.
 In fact, he asserted that:

-“… of whose innumerable excellences, if not the fore-most, yet most famous I have heard, and often haue had the good hap and comfort to see, that no Embassador or stranger hath audience of her Maiestie, but in his natiue toong.”
-3
+“… of whose innumerable excellences, if not the fore-most, yet most famous I have heard, and often haue had the good hap and comfort to see, that no Embassador or stranger hath audience of her Maiestie, but in his natiue toong.”3

 John Florio also embarked in a new, pioneering job as translator of news.
 In the Elizabethan England this trend had a tremendous demand, and quickly became a class of literature.
 Newspapers were not yet born.
 Even so, Florio intuitively began to translate several Italian newsletters that had been dispatched from Rome to France.
 The Roman correspondent provided news of events surrounding the papacy and other gossips from various parts of the world.
 The resulting pamphlet was published in 1585 entitled A letter lately written from Rome, by an Italian gentleman to a freende of his in Lyons in Fraunce.
 Translated it from Italian, Florio dedicated it to the Earl of Derby.